-If a child has an Educational Heath and Care Plan or an Individual Behaviour Plan, they may have their own rewards or sanctions in place.
+If a child has an Educational Heath and Care Plan or an Individual Behaviour Plan they may have their own rewards or sanctions in place.

-How will we record incidents of negative behaviour?
+How will we record incidents of violent and aggressive behaviour?

 Staff record breaches of the school values on CPOMS (school's online reporting system) and incidents will be monitored by the Senior Leadership Team.